wangsan/learngit/readme.txt

 yeath u are,very good
 add by new branch dev
 Creating a new branch is quick AND simple.
-Switched to a new branch 'dev'
+Switched to a new branch 'dev'.